open-policy-agent/gatekeeper-library/website/docs/validation/host-network-ports.md

 # Host Networking Ports

 ## Description
 Controls usage of host network namespace by pod containers.
+HostNetwork verification happens without exception for exemptImages.
 Specific ports must be specified.
 Corresponds to the `hostNetwork` and `hostPorts` fields in a PodSecurityPolicy.
 For more information, see https://kubernetes.io/docs/concepts/policy/pod-security-policy/#host-namespaces

 ## Template
 ```yaml